space connect logo

 Stephen Kuper

-The Artemis II mission has successfully returned to Earth, marking a major milestone in humanity’s push to establish a sustained presence on and around the Moon.
+The Artemis II mission has successfully returned to Earth, marking a major milestone in humanity’s push to establish a sustained presence on and around the moon.

 Cheers erupted in NASA mission control as confirmation came through that all systems had performed as expected during re-entry and recovery operations, supported by the US Navy.

-NASA said the mission’s success clears the way for Artemis III, which is intended to land astronauts on the lunar surface later this decade, including the first woman and the next man to walk on the Moon.
+NASA said the mission’s success clears the way for Artemis III, which is intended to land astronauts on the lunar surface later this decade, including the first woman and the next man to walk on the moon.

-This was reinforced by the Trump Administration's new NASA Administrator Jared Isaacman who said from the deck of a Navy ship engaged in the pickup, "We are back in the business of sending astronauts to the moon, bringing them back safely and [are] set up for a series more."
+This was reinforced by the Trump administration's new NASA administrator, Jared Isaacman, who said from the deck of a Navy ship engaged in the pick-up: “We are back in the business of sending astronauts to the moon, bringing them back safely and [are] set up for a series more.”

 The Artemis program is also designed to establish a sustained human presence in lunar orbit and on the surface, as a precursor to future missions to Mars.